cogstat/cogstat_user_documentation/Handling-data.md

 * Sync your data in your editor software and CogStat
     * (New in v2.4) If you change your source file and save it, you can simply reload your active data file with the `Data > Reload actual data file` command.
 After reloading the data, you can easily [rerun the analyses](Common-elements-of-the-analysis-results#rerun-the-analyses) seen in the Results pane.
     * (New in v2.5) Turn on `Data > Reload data file when changed` to reload the actual data file automatically when the file is saved in the editor software.
 This way, you don't have to reload the file manually.

-    * (New in v2.5) Turn on 'Analyses > Rerun all analyses when file reloaded` to rerun all the analyses seen in the results pane whenever the file is reloaded.
-When automatic reloading and automatic analysis are turned on, the editor software can be considered as the external data editor of CogStat.
+When automatic reloading and [automatic reanalysis](Common-elements-of-the-analysis-results#Rerun-the-analyses) are turned on, the editor software can be considered as the external data editor of CogStat.